eigenfoo/old-eigenfoo.github.io/_posts/2019-06-02-bayesian-bandits-2.md

 ### Bayesian contextual bandits

-The contextual bandit problem is an extremely general framework for thinking about sequential decision making (or reinforcement learning).
+The contextual bandit problem is an very general framework for thinking about sequential decision making (or reinforcement learning).
 Clearly, there are many ways to make a bandit algorithm take context into account: linear regression is a classic example: we assume that the rewards, $$y$$, are a linear function of the context, $$z$$.

 If you're shaky on the details of Bayesian linear regression, refer to [_Pattern Recognition and Machine